hamine95/FicheTek2/README.md

 # Gestionnaire fiche technique
-A software for managing datasheets for Narrow Fabric Products and organizing them in different categories
+A Desktop Application for managing datasheets for Narrow Fabric Products and organizing them in different categories